K9i-0/riverpod_paging_utils/README.md

 ### Advanced Customization

-Customizing the appearance of error SnackBars or RefreshIndicators requires a bit more setup.
+Customizing the appearance of RefreshIndicators requires a bit more setup.

 #### 1. Theme Configuration